auth0/docs/articles/connections/social/apple.md

 ---
 # Add Sign in with Apple to Your App

-To add support for Sign in with Apple, you'll need to have an Auth0 Tenant set up with a custom domain, as well as a web application configured to use Auth0 for authentication at that domain.
+To add support for Sign in with Apple, you'll need to have an Auth0 tenant set up with a custom domain, as well as a web application configured to use Auth0 for authentication at that domain.
 You can get an application up and running in a few simple steps by using any of our quick starts.
-Note that for the purpose of this post, your application can use any development stack: Node.js, ASP.NET, Java, and so on.
+Note that for the following instructions, your application can use any development stack: Node.js, ASP.NET, Java, and so on.

 Using the Apple connection will require the following: